 - ‘Social Research after the Cultural Turn: a (self-)critical introduction’, in Sasha Roseneil and Stephen Frosh (eds) Social Research after the Cultural Turn Palgrave (with Stephen Frosh):1-15.

-- ‘Remaking Intimate Citizenship in Multicultural Europe’ in Remaking Citizenship in Multicultural Europe: women’s movements, gender and diversity (ed.
-Beatrice Halsaa, Sasha Roseneil and Sevil Sumer), Palgrave, 2012 (with Isabel Crowhurst, Tone Hellesund, Ana Cristina Santos and Mariya Stoilova).
+- ‘Remaking Intimate Citizenship in Multicultural Europe: experiences outside the conventional family’ in Remaking Citizenship in Multicultural Europe: women’s movements, gender and diversity (ed.
+Beatrice Halsaa, Sasha Roseneil and Sevil Sumer), Palgrave, 2012 (with Isabel Crowhurst, Tone Hellesund, Ana Cristina Santos and Mariya Stoilova): 41-69.